nric/LSTM-Autoencoder-for-rare-events/README.md

 https://towardsdatascience.com/extreme-rare-event-classification-using-autoencoders-in-keras-a565b386f098

 The basic idea is:
-- Train an LSTM autoencoder to generate/predict "normal" features for the next timesteop.
+- Train an LSTM autoencoder to generate/predict "normal" features for the next timestep.
-- If the measurment of the next timestep differs greatly from the generated/predicted, this is likely a fault sate
+- If the measurment of the next timestep differs greatly from the generated/predicted, this is likely a fault sate and with a certain threshold will be regarded as such.
 - use the few y = 1 data lines from the dataset just for validation and statistics and don't even bother to try to make a

 I used VS-Code with Iphykernel / jupyter.
 But I also exported as ipynb if anyone wants to look at it there.